hightowertech/ChatGPT-4-Discord-Bot/README.md

 This is currently configured to run using the invite-only GPT4 model but can be modified to run gpt-3.5-turbo by just chaning the model from
 ```'model': "gpt-4"``` to ```'model': "gpt-3.5-turbo"```

+The Chatbot's name is NPC and once its in your server you can prompt it by saying "npc, write a story about cat aliens". (theres some extra delay on the gpt4 model)

 Docs for the chat completion api from openai
 https://platform.openai.com/docs/guides/chat